lzap/snap-guest/README.md

     /usr/local/bin/snap-guest fedora-16-base sixteen 512 1 bridge=eth0

 Snap-guest is a great tool for developing or testing.
 Provisioning new guest from a template is very fast (about 5-10 seconds).

 Network
 -------

 The script modifies network settings in /etc/sysconfig directory (hostname and MAC address of the eth0).
 The MAC address is generated based on the hostname - the same hostname always gives the same address.
 Example:

     hostname a => mac 52:54:00:60:b7:25
     hostname b => mac 52:54:00:3b:5d:5c
     hostname a => mac 52:54:00:60:b7:25 (the same)

 This is great for testing - when you provision a box called let's say "test" and delete it, once it is provisioned again with the same name, DHCP will assign it the very same IP address.

 Credits and license
 -------------------

 The script is distributed under public domain.

-Original script was written by Red Hat folks, I have slightly modified it, I was using it and after few improvements I decided to share it with the world.
+Original script was written by Red Hat folks (Jason Dobies, Shannon Hughes, Mike McCune and others), I have slightly modified it, I was using it and after few improvements I decided to share it with the world.

+vim: tw=79:fo+=w